A-3

 Photo in the private collection of Ric Hedman.

-Grampus, aft of the Pike on the marine railway at Mare Island Navy Yard on February 19, 1908.
+Grampus, aft of the Pike, on the marine railway at Mare Island Navy Yard on February 19, 1908.
 Work on these submarines (and others) for repair and upkeep was beginning to cause a stir in the House of Representatives.
-Congressman Lilley of Connecticut was up in arms over the costs submarines were requiring and was seeking the Navy to divulge total costs the government was being asked to pay.
+Congressman Lilley of Connecticut was up in arms over the cost of operating and maintaining submarines and was seeking to get the Navy to divulge total costs the government was being asked to pay.

 He had stated that the Grampus had cost $33,500 to date (February 1908) and Pike $35,500 in repairs. ($960,000.00 and $1,020,000.00 respectively in 2020 dollars) Part of why he was so upset was that fact much of the costs and reasons for repairs was being kept secret.
 He demanded to know how efficient the submarines were and what the repair and upkeep time was related to actual time performing their duties.